 Global events like the Covid-19 pandemic and geopolitical tensions have heightened awareness of the need for proactive planning.

 However, succession plans in Asia are often informal or incomplete, according to Campden Wealth’s Asia-Pacific Family Office Report 2023.
-Cultural taboos associated with discussing legacy and the complexities of global asset structures often hinder the formalization of
+Cultural taboos associated with discussing legacy and the complexities of global asset structures often hinder the formalization of these plans.

 “Having formal wealth planning conversations helps to pre-empt future disputes or succession setbacks.
 With the right professional guidance and financial structures in place, affluent individuals have a better chance to achieve their legacy goals,” says Mike Tan, Global Head of Wealth Planning and Family Advisory, Standard Chartered.